mjhea0/thinkful-html/resume/readme.md

 1. Create a basic HTML page with the doctype, html, head, and body tags
 2. Add a header (H1)
-3. Create an order list
+3. Create an ordered list
 4. Add an external CSS file (make sure to link to the HTML page)
 4. Change the background color and font size
 4. Style the list